BloodOrange1866/LSTM-AutoEncoders-for-Anomoly-Detection/README.md

 ### Model Details

+As explained previously, an LSTM AutoEncoder is used for this project.

 ## Evaluation

 This section discusses the evalaution of the chosen approach.
 For reference, I did not perform any hyperparameter exploration such as a [grid search](https://scikit-learn.org/stable/modules/grid_search.html).
 I simply tinkered with the architecture manually.